Toasterhog/Nodeweb/README.md

 - sort by and hide entities with tags
 - copy paste boxes or selected regions directional links
+draging link to nowhere places and connects new box

 ## Finished
 save and load bundles